shinypj/turnup/README.md

 # turnup

-# Usage directions as described below
+Usage directions as described below

+git clone
+and open the sln file using visual Studio